Sorry, you need to enable JavaScript to visit this website.

 Funding

-According to the Law on Public Health (Article 34), Funds for financing public health are provided by:
+According to the Law on Public Health (Article 34), public-health financing is secured from:

-1) the Budget of the Republic of Macedonia;
+1. the Budget of the Republic of North Macedonia;

-Financing of health in general, including mental health services has seen contrasting trends.
-In addition to the Ministry of Health as policy and decision maker, the main funding comes from Health Insurance Fund (HIF), an entity responsible for purchasing health services, including mental health.
-Ambulatory services are reimbursed using global budgets and a capped fee-for-service payment system.
-Primary care providers are paid based on a mix of capitation and achievement of preventive health targets.
+Health financing also relies on the Health Insurance Fund (HIF), which purchases health services, including those in mental health.
+Ambulatory services are reimbursed through global budgets and a capped fee-for-service model, while primary care providers are paid using a mix of capitation and performance-based preventive targets.